Hellenic Police: 20th century

-After the fall of the Colonels, Greece became a Republic and the infamous ΕΣΑ was cleansed of torturers and renamed "Military Police".
-The organization of regular police forces remained unchanged, up until PASOK's rise to power, which had sought to "democratize" the security forces.
+After the fall of the Colonels, Greece became a republic and the infamous ESA was cleansed of torturers and renamed the Military Police (SN).
+The organization of regular police forces remained unchanged up until the rise to power of PASOK, which had sought to "democratize" the security forces.
 Despite strong opposition from both the Gendarmerie and the Cities Police, in 1984 both were merged into a single unified Hellenic Police Force which maintained elements of a military structure and hierarchy.
 The new mega-scheme also initially incorporated the Rural Police (Ελληνική Αγροφυλακή) as community wardens, which was later (1986) turned over to the prefectures, but not the Hellenic Fire Service due to widespread unrest in the Service.
 The Hellenic Police also undertook the duties of the National Security Service and incorporated joint Gendarmerie-Cities Police services like the Directorate of Forensics.

 Because of the long tradition of militaristic elements within the structure of the police even the Council of State of Greece ruled that the police should be regarded as a military body and that members are not civilians but members of the military engaged in a wider role together with the Armed Forces to supplement the Army in defense of the homeland.
 This however, has in recent years been relegated to policing duties such as border patrols and combating illegal immigration and is not reflective of any de facto military duties outside of that of a defensive role in the event of an invasion.
 Today the Hellenic Police assists in training various emerging Eastern European and African police forces and Greece has one of the lowest crime rates within the European Union.